Last Updated on

 But, what’s the perfect rifle scope for preppers?
 There is no one answer to that.
 We can only guide you in applicable directions for what you feel is appropriate to prepare for.
 But, we do suggest:

-- Long range scope for hunting and self-defense for long ranges when appropriate (check out these ones).
+- Long range scope for hunting and self-defense for long ranges when appropriate.
 This is great for keeping distance between you and the enemy, for target identification, and the benefit of high magnification.

 - Red dot/holographic sight for close-range.
 Excellent for close-range, fast, and multiple shots.
 Pistol red dot sights provide incredible target acquisition rate versus iron sights.